-You can also pick up hard copies of the guide at your local library, Tourist Information centre or in selected shops and garden centres.
-The Events Guide this time features walks, talks and events across East Devon organised not only by the East Devon District Council Countryside team but also by our many partners who work with us to provide an outstanding environment for wildlife and people.
+You will find hard copies in local libraries, Tourist Information centres and selected shops and garden centres.
+The Events Guide features walks, talks and events across East Devon organised not only by the East Devon District Council Countryside team but also by our many partners who work with us to provide an outstanding environment for wildlife and people.

 The Axe Estuary Wetlands is rapidly becoming one of the south-west's premier wetland sites and is good for all sorts of wildlife, most obviously birds but also many small mammals, bats, dragonflies, damselflies and other insects, including the recently discovered 13-spot ladybird.
 This reserve is being developed so that visitors can get close to wildlife and has many hides and viewing platforms to help visitors experience good views without causing disturbance.
 The leaflet (1132KB Portable Document Format - 16 November 2012 - PDF Help) shows all five hides and parking facilities and details the routes which are suitable for people with limited mobility or using wheelchairs.

 The Countryside Service publishes a regular newsletter.
-The Spring 2013 (8536KB Portable Document Format - 18 April 2013 - PDF Help) issue gives a round up of what's been happening on the local nature reserves and within the Countryside Team recently.
+The Autumn/Winter 2013 (2946KB Portable Document Format - 24 October 2013 - PDF Help) issue gives a round up of what's been happening on the local nature reserves and within the Countryside Team recently.